opensafely/documentation/docs/ehrql-new-tutorial-3a.md

     As written, this is a little vague.

-The logical operators are used to combine the criteria for patients to include in the cohort, as mentioned above in the [summary](#summary).
+The logical operators are used to combine the criteria for patients to include in the population, as mentioned above in the [summary](#summary).
 In this dataset definition, we use: